Keturah: Descendants

 Keturah bore Abraham six sons: Zimran, Jokshan, Medan, Midian, Ishbak, and Shuah.
 Genesis and First Chronicles also list seven of her grandsons (Sheba, Dedan, Ephah, Epher, Hanoch, Abida, and Eldaah).
-Genesis records that Abraham gave them gifts and sent them to the East, while making Isaac son of Sarah his primary heir.
+Josephus writes that "Abraham contrived to settle them in colonies; and they took possession of Troglodytis, (Note: In this case the word is applied to the cave dwelling peoples of the Rift Valley.) and the country of Arabia Felix, as far as it reaches to the Red Sea."
+Genesis records that Abraham gave gifts to these "sons of his concubines" and sent them to the East, while making Isaac, son of Sarah, his primary heir.
 Keturah's sons were said to have represented the Arab tribes who lived south and east of Israel.
 According to the Judean authors Josephus and Malchus, Punic people were descended from Epher.

 According to the African (Igbo) writer Olaudah Equiano, the 18th-century English theologian John Gill believed the African people were descended from Abraham and Keturah.
-According to the Baháʼí author John Able, Baháʼís consider their founder, Bahá'u'lláh, to have been "descended doubly, from both Abraham and Sarah, and separately from Abraham and Keturah."
+According to the Baháʼí author John Able, Baháʼís consider their founder, Bahá'u'lláh, to have been "descended doubly, from both Abraham and Sarah, and separately from Abraham and Keturah".